July 8, 2020

-Recently, a woman from the Holland area in court for her involvement in a fraudulent immigration operation, and now she is facing up to 20 years in prison and a hefty fine.
+Recently, a woman from the Holland area entered a guilty plea in court for her involvement in a fraudulent immigration operation, and now she is facing up to 20 years in prison and a hefty fine.
 According to reports, for six years, this individual claimed to work for the U.S. Department of Homeland Security as an immigration attorney.
 Her alleged specialty was assisting undocumented individuals to achieve lawful status.
 The problem, she possessed no legal license and did not work for the government.

 Authorities say that 30, possibly more, people depended on her to assist them with their immigration status.
 In total, she collected $105,245 in fees but failed to perform any of the services she promised.
 She even threatened her victims with deportation when they brought up their concerns.

 The life lesson of, “if something seems too good to be true, it probably is,” applies here.
 Immigration issues cannot be handled overnight, and no immigration professional can guarantee one’s case will go a particular way.
-Still, having an experienced attorney on one’s side, one who will actually fight for one’s best interests may prove beneficial to one’s case.
+Still, having an experienced immigration attorney on one’s side, one who will actually fight for one’s best interests may prove beneficial to one’s case.
 Immigrants currently residing in Michigan just need to perform their due diligence when seeking assistance to ensure the help they are getting is legitimate.